There’s no standard medical definition for precision medicine (also called personalized medicine). So, you may hear this term used in different ways.

 Learn more about factors that affect treatment and prognosis.

-Information related to your breast cancer diagnosis helps personalize your treatment plan.
+Information related to your breast cancer helps personalize your treatment plan.

-Learn more about hormone receptor status, HER2 receptor status and other factors that affect prognosis and treatment.
+Learn more about factors that affect prognosis and treatment.

-Many new targeted therapy drugs are under study for breast cancer treatment.
+Many new targeted therapy drugs for breast cancer are under study.

 Researchers continue to study ways to personalize therapies to best treat each person and each breast cancer.